d1p/d1p/README.md

 ### Hey 👋, I am Dip
-I have finished BSc in software engineering at DIU, Bangladesh and working as a software engineer.
+I have finished my BSc in software engineering at DIU, Bangladesh, and working as a software engineer.
-Currently liviing in Vienna, Austria.
+Currently living in Vienna, Austria.

 Skills: Python / Django / ReactJS

-- 🔭 I’m currently working @Adidas Runtastic
+- 🔭 I’m currently working @Dynatrace
 - 🌱 I’m currently learning API Optimizations.
-- 💬 Ask me about Python, Ruby
+- 💬 Ask me about Python, PostgreSQL
 - 📫 How to reach me:  Instagram @debashisdip